 3. Plan your winery tour

 There are dozens of wineries in the Napa Valley so if you are only in the area for a short weekend, you have to choose strategically.
 Ask yourself the following questions to help plan your itinerary.
 Will you be driving yourself with your own car, or taking the wine train/hiring a driver?
+Are you up for an adventure with a Napa Valley bike tour?
 Do you prefer red wine, white wine or bubbly?
 Do you care more about the the aesthetic of the wineries and photo opportunities, or the quality of the wine?
 Are you interesting in a full tour or just tasting?
 Answering these questions will help you narrow down a list of wineries that you’d be interested in visiting.

 When you are planning your winery tour, don’t forget that many wineries now require a reservation for both tours and tasting.
 Also make sure to check their calendar for private events, especially if you are visiting during peak wedding season.
 There are dozens of wineries but for a great mix of tasting and scenery, I would recommend stopping at: